Delegated Security Administration - Hitachi ID Identity Manager

 - Global Access Reporting:

-One of the key requirements for secure identity management is the ability to find out who has access to what systems of data.
+One of the key requirements for secure identity management and access governance is the ability to find out who has access to what systems of data.
 This capability must span systems and platforms -- hence global access reporting.